rai-project/mlmodelscope/docs/api.md

-!> If the webserver is started, then `swagger.json` file is accessible from `/api/v1/swagger.json`.
+!> If the web-server is started, then `swagger.json` file is accessible from `/api/v1/swagger.json`.
 The swagger user interface is accessible at the `/swagger/index.html` endpoint.

 ### Generating the Swagger Definition